hhkbp2/go-logging/README.md

 1. It supports logging level, logging sources(logger) and destinations(handler) customization and flexible combinations of them
 2. It supports logger hierarchy, optional filter on logger and handler, optional formatter on handler
-3. It supports handlers that frequently-used in most real production enviroments, e.g. it could write log events to file, syslog, socket, rpc(the corresponding servers are also provided as bundled) etc.
+3. It supports handlers that frequently-used in most real production enviroments, e.g. it could write log events to file, syslog, socket, rpc(e.g., thrift.
+For the corresponding servers, please refer to the unit test) etc.
 4. It could be configured throught handy config file in various format

-Please note that 3, 4 are under development and not fully ready at this moment.
+Please note that 4 are under development and not fully ready at this moment.

 ## Usage